Gab12123/DevOps/README.md

 ![vagrant_redis](images/vagrant_redis.png)

-You should be able to have a redis-server running on your vm (we configured it to start the redis server and tests as soon as it is provisionned), and run the test of the app using:
+You should be able to have a redis-server running on your vm (we configured it to start the redis server as soon as it is provisionned), and run the test of the app using:

 ```bash
 vagrant ssh project-server